 "Well-being is a helpful process that has helped with problems in my life.
 Self-help and Meditation have helped in centering focus.
 As well as the practical exercise and produce we get, we should look more in-depth at gardening in a more critical light to keep our mental health and stress to a minimum."

-If you would like to see more on my professional Shutterstock page then click below.
+If you want to see more on my professional Shutterstock page, click below.

-After being diagnosed with both Chronic Fatigue Syndrome and social anxiety, it has eased much of the pain since getting a diagnosis.
-He is now an advocate for well-being, as it is a wonderful tool that helps so many others.
+After being diagnosed with Chronic Fatigue Syndrome and social anxiety, it has eased much of the pain since getting a diagnosis.
+He is now an advocate for well-being, a wonderful tool that helps so many others.
 Not knowing where there are problems only hinders us in focusing our efforts, says Nigel.

 "It’s hard as we are driven to succeed, but I had to take it easy and go slow.
 I almost had to become someone new and break all previous routines.
 To a point, it is a harsh thing to do but very rewarding.

 What he does each day is almost rebooted.
-Previously, he had to rethink what could be done and how to achieve anything.
+Previously, he had to rethink what could be done and achieve anything.

 Thank you for listening,